zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 ```

 ## zdm device update
 Update the device with `DEVICE_ID` in the `WORKSPACE_ID`.
-It permits to update the name and the fleet of the device.
+It permits updating the name and the fleet of the device.

 ```bash
 zdm device update  [OPTIONS] WORKSPACE_ID DEVICE_ID